Agnosia is loss of the ability to identify objects using one or more of the senses.

 Agnosia often occurs suddenly after a head injury or stroke.
 Other causes of agnosia include brain tumors, brain abscesses (pockets of pus), and disorders that cause progressive degeneration of certain areas of the brain, such as Alzheimer disease.

-- Parietal lobe: People have difficulty identifying a familiar object (such as a key or safety pin) that is placed in the hand on the side of the body opposite the damage (called somatosensory agnosia).
+- Touch (somatosensory agnosia): For example, people have difficulty identifying a familiar object (such as a key or safety pin) that is placed in their hand.
 However, when they look at the object, they immediately recognize and can identify it.
-Some people with a damaged parietal lobe insist that nothing is wrong or ignore the problem, even when one side of their body is paralyzed (called anosognosia).
+This type of agnosia results from damage to the parietal lobe.

 - A doctor's evaluation